This post contains affiliate links that HyreCar may receive a commission for referring you to them.

-When it comes to car sharing, both HyreCar and Turo offer similar services.
-However, there are definitely some differences in quality and trust that you should know about.
-Let’s talk about the main categories you should consider when choosing the best car sharing company for you.
+When it comes to carsharing, both HyreCar and Turo offer similar services.
+However, there are definitely some differences hat you should know about.
+Let’s talk about the main categories you should consider when choosing the best carsharing company for you.

 How It Works

-For Drivers: It only takes six easy steps to rent a car from an owner who has listed their vehicle with HyreCar.
+For Drivers: It only takes a few steps to rent a car from an owner who has listed theirs with HyreCar.

-- Sign up using Facebook, Google or Email.
-HyreCar will run a quick background check to verify your ridesharing status and eligibility.
+- Complete your profile by entering your personal and driving information.
+HyreCar then will run a quick background check to verify your driving record.
 This is so you can be approved as a driver, which usually only takes a few hours.

 - When you find a car you like, click “Book Now” and select how many days you’d like to start with.
-The car owner then has 24 hours to approve or decline your request.
+The car owner then has 24 hours to approve or decline your booking request.

-For Owners: Here are the five basic steps for renting out your car.
+For Owners: Here are the steps for renting out your car.

 - You’ll receive a notification when someone wants to rent your car.
-We recommend responding ASAP, to make sure another owner doesn’t rent their vehicle to the interested driver before you do!
+We recommend responding ASAP because drivers typically apply to multiple vehicles at the same time.